 GeneCards Summary for TSPO Gene

 TSPO (Translocator Protein (18kDa)) is a Protein Coding gene.
-Diseases associated with TSPO include hepatic coma and wernicke encephalopathy.
+Diseases associated with TSPO include first-degree atrioventricular block and wernicke encephalopathy.
 Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include cholesterol binding and androgen binding.
 An important paralog of this gene is TSPO2.

 UniProtKB/Swiss-Prot for TSPO Gene